dgroomes/mongodb-playground/incremental/README.md

   * `source commands.sh`
 * Load a portion of the Rhode Island ZIP Code data:
   * `doImport1`
-* Compute an initial analytical data set of "averages":
+* Compute the "averages" data using the non-incremental script:
   * `doAvg`
+* Compute the "averages" data using the incremental script:
+  * `doAvgInc`
+  * The results printed to the console should be the same between the non-incremental and the incremental approach.
 * Load the remainder of the Rhode Island data
   * ```
     doImport2
     doImport3
     ```
+* Again, compute the "averages" data using the non-incremental script:
+  * `doAvg`
-* *Incrementally* incorporate the new data to compute an updated version of the "averages" analytical data set
+* *Incrementally* incorporate the new data to compute an updated version of the "averages" analytical data set that was
+  earlier initialized when you first used the incremental script:
   * `doAvgInc`
-  * Success!
+  * Again, you should notice that the results printed to the console should be the same between the non-incremental and
+    the incremental approach, but the distinction is what happened under the scenes: the incremental approach re-used the
+    existing materialized view and incorporated the new raw input data incrementally!
+By contrast, the non-incremental
+    script did a full re-computation of the averages data.

 ## `commands.sh`